Indonesia releases former finance ministry official detained for IS links

 The Indonesian Finance Ministry said the man resigned from the ministry in February 2016 on the pretext of caring for orphaned children at a boarding school in Bogor, West Java.

-“This case is a phenomenon - a tip of the iceberg of the radicalization taking place inside the government’s administration that needs to be handled seriously,” said Huda.
+“This case is a phenomenon - a tip of the iceberg of the radicalisation taking place inside the government’s administration that needs to be handled seriously,” said Huda.

 - CNA/db